 In the digital age, a cyberattack is like a natural disaster – a persistent and unpredictable threat.
-Nearly 8 in 10 U.S. organizations were targets of payments fraud in 2017, the Association for Financial Professionals (AFP) reports in its annual study of payments fraud risks and realities.
+Eighty-two percent of U.S. organizations were targets of payments fraud, according to the 2019 Association for Financial Professionals (AFP) Payments Fraud Survey Report.

 What’s the best way to prevent getting hit by a payments fraud scam?